The Future of Remote Work: Economic Implications and Workforce Dynamics

 3.1 Flexible Work Models

-Hybrid models, combining remote and in-office work, are becoming the norm:
+Hybrid work models that blend remote and in-office work are becoming the standard:

-• Hybrid: Employees split their time between home and the office.
+• Hybrid: Employees divide their time between home and the office.

 Trends in Workforce Preferences